-(2) The department shall pay the listed fees for anesthesia services only when the anesthesia is administered by or under the supervision of a provider who remains in constant attendance during the procedure for the sole purpose of rendering anesthesia services.
+(2) The listed fees for anesthesia services shall be used only when the anesthesia is administered by or under the supervision of a licensed provider who remains in constant attendance during the procedure for the sole purpose of rendering anesthesia services.

-(3) The department shall not pay for local infiltration or digital block administered by the operating surgeon.
+(3) No payment shall be made for local infiltration or digital block administered by the operating surgeon.